eFAST

 efast table

-Other used for ultrasound in trauma include
+Other uses for ultrasound in trauma include

-• Peripheral and central venous line placement in stable patients (if unstable, place an intraosseous line if peripheral venous access not immediately obtainable)
+- Peripheral and central venous line placement in stable patients (if unstable, place an intraosseous line if peripheral venous access not immediately obtainable)

-• Check for fetal heart beat in pregnant trauma patients
+- Check for fetal heartbeat in pregnant trauma patients

-• Ultrasound guided nerve blocks
+- Ultrasound guided nerve blocks

-• Can be used to detect fractures or dislocations
+- Can be used to detect fractures or dislocations

 It is highly recommended that all trauma practitioners attend an accredited ultrasound eFAST course